hkhurram122/IA_report/README.md

-# An Introduction to Supervised Learning
+# An Introduction to Supervised Machine Learning

 A report (internal assessment in IB Mathematics HL) from 2019.
 This report focuses on the vector calculus behind supervised learning models using housing data to predict prices.